Designing Best Buy’s Order History

 - A Personal Concierge – all of their things in one place and recommendations related to what they already own

 - Relationship Building – we are there when they need us and they know how to get what they want or to talk to us directly

-The information architecture starts by organization the information in the priority of importance to the user and what they’re doing.
-Then it proceeds to organization on the page.
+The information architecture starts by organizing the information in the priority of importance to the user before we proceed to organizing the page.

-At Best Buy UX and UI designers were separate roles.
+At Best Buy, UX and UI designers were separate roles.
 Initially UX designers were designing high fidelity mocks.
-My goal as UX practice lead was to shift the dynamic so that UX designers would profide low-fi specifications and layouts and the UI designers, who were experts in the Design System, would choose the tools and components to meet those specifications.
+My goal as UX Practice Lead was to shift the dynamic so that UX designers would provide conceptual, low-fi specifications and layouts.
+This would allow the UI designers, who were experts in the Design System, to choose the tools and components to meet those specifications.

-Our legal team clarified what information could be availble publicly vs privately which allowed me to step into a business analyst role with one of the engineer architects to define the order of operations for authentication and what information the customer would need to provide.
+Our legal team clarified what information could be availble publicly vs privately which allowed me to work with one of the engineer architects to define the order-of-operations for authentication and what information the customer would need to provide.

-Initial designs from the UI designers were reviewed by myself and other stakeholders to provide quick, iterative feedback.
+Initial mocks from the UI designers were reviewed by myself and other stakeholders to provide quick, iterative feedback.

 We applied two different methods of user testing here:

 - Remote unmoderated testing for quick spot checks of interactions and sequences